rhymeswithvocal/digital-garden/_notes/business-and-art.md

 I realized pretty quickly writing about [[Scenes]] in general was going to have to be its own post, so if you want more on that, check it out.

+In general, scenes for artists and for entrepreneurs (mostly of the tech variety) are highly similar.
+You've got a bunch (or maybe a few) really passionate people all hanging out and swapping ideas.
+Their goal isn't to make something incredible or earth-shattering, just to have fun with their craft and have a good time building together.
+It's only once people outside the scene start looking in that the rest of the world realizes *wow, they've been crafting some really brilliant shit over here.*

 ## The big players have the ability to experiment and fail; little players do not